E. Coli Found in Meat Causes 500,000 UTIs a Year

 According to the findings of a recent study, food-borne zoonotic E. coli is associated with about half a million cases of urinary tract infections each year.

 According to the findings of recent research, E. coli that is present in meat may be to blame for tens of thousands of cases of urinary tract infections (UTIs) that occur annually in the United States.
-The research was conducted on a strain of bacteria known as FZECs and was published in the peer-reviewed scientific journal One (food-borne zoonotic E.coli).
+The research was conducted on a strain of bacteria known as FZECs and was published in the peer-reviewed scientific journal One Health (food-borne zoonotic E.coli).

 The group of researchers from the Milken Institute School of Public Health at George Washington University (GWU), lead by professors Lance Price and Cindy Liu, came up with a novel genetic approach to trace the roots of E. coli infections.
 The team utilized this strategy to estimate that between 480,000 and 640,000 cases of urinary tract infections (UTIs) occur annually in the United States as a result of foodborne E. coli strains.